 16- Education or Training (Formation)

 It can be confusing to find the equivalent French degree, so I created a chart comparing a few degrees from several English-speaking countries.
-Use it as a guide not as gospel.
-In other words do your own research because there is a lot of gray area.
+Use it as a guide, not as gospel.
+In other words, do your own research because there is a lot of gray areas.

 License en Economie- (BAC + 4),